tstrimple/iot-devices/devices.md

 ---
 title: Supported Devices?
-layout: pages
+layout: page
 ---

 # Supported Devices #
 The **Microsoft.IoT.Devices** library supports hundreds of devices.
 Some devices are supported directly using specialized classes built specifically for a device or chipset.
 Others are supported through generic classes that can be used to interface with a wide range of devices.

 ## Specialized ##
 This section covers specialized devices and the classes that support them.